Lessig2016/Lessig2016.github.io/README.md

 1. Review our project repos on [GitHub][gh].
 1. Fork the projects that interest you, get them running locally and start contributing!

+If you have any questions, please contact the [Tech Volunteer Coordinator](mailto:furf@lessigforpresident.com).

 ---

 ## Code of Conduct